Nat1405/newer-nifty/docs/nifty/directoryModifications.rst

 Now we are in nifsReduce of Tellurics.
 --------------------------------------

-After Step 1: Locate the Spectrum, two new files are created.
+After Step 1: Locate the Spectrum, calibrations are copied over from the appropriate calibrations directory and each raw frame is run through nfprepare().

 .. code-block:: text